How to Make a Pizza from Scratch With this Easy Homemade Pizza Recipe

 Easy Pizza Sauce Recipe

-True confession time: sometimes I use a can of Hunt’s spaghetti sauce seasoned with a little oregano to top kid-friendly pizzas.
-A 28-ounce can costs $1 on sale and tops three large pizzas.
-Most of the time, however, we want a simple, traditionally-flavored sauce with rich tomato flavor to top the pie.
+Most of the time, we want a simple, traditionally-flavored sauce with rich tomato flavor to top the pie.

 Homemade pizza sauce at HappySimpleLiving.com